yujinyan/blog/content/blog/posts/jcip-notes-interruption-cancellation.md

 Notice that if `InterruptedException` were not designed as a checked exception, we wouldn't need to catch the exception and do the `Thread.currentThread().interrupt()` trick.
 We can just propagate the exception automatically.
-In theory, a checked exception encourages proper code in place to deal with cancellation.
+In theory, a checked exception encourages proper code in place to deal with interruption.
 But in practice, it's easy to make the mistake of swallowing the exception.

 Kotlin abandoned checked exceptions.
 In Kotlin coroutines, cancellation works by throwing `CancellationException`.
 All